COSC-499-W2023/year-long-project-team-9/app/obscurus/README.md

 - The SST console is very useful for running migrations and testing Lambda functions.
 You can use it when running `npx sst dev` by going to [https://old.console.sst.dev/obscurus/](https://old.console.sst.dev/obscurus/)
 - Because obscurus is entirely serverless, there are times when the requests to the app will take a long time because the Lambda functions have to be warmed up.
     - Read more [here](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html)
+- Because the microservice is only created when the stack is deployed, video processing does not work when using `npx sst dev`.
+You must deploy using `npx sst dev`.

 ## Known issues